chapel-lang/chapel-vscode/README.md

 - Snippets
 - Syntax Highlighting

+### Experimental Features

+- Intellisense
+  - Inlays: view values, types, and named call arguments inline with code
+  - Generic Instantiations: inspect generic code with helpful annotations
+  - Dead Code: highlight dead code that will never execute

 ## Setup

-After installing the extension, follow these steps to make sure VSCode is setup to use the extension.
+After installing the extension, follow these steps to make sure VSCode is set up to use the extension.

 ### From an existing Chapel build